Dying Trades: Why These Endangered Skills Still Matter in 2026

 3. Stonemason

 Around 6,000 years ago, man began shaping stone from primitive tools.
 Now thanks to the advancement of technology, shaping stone is far easier.
 It’s still a tough job but if it’s a craft that is of interest to you, the job is still in demand and you can make upwards of £35,000 doing it.
+However, stonemasonry is at serious risk of extinction due to a dwindling number of practitioners, limited training opportunities, and economic pressures.

 How to Become a Stonemason